Prabowo Subianto: Migrant workers

 The Indonesian Advocacy Service for Justice and Peace (Padma) in the East Nusa Tenggara region assessed that Prabowo played a major role in the release of Wilfrida Soik from the death penalty at the Kota Bahru Court, Kelantan, Malaysia.
 Prabowo appointed Malaysian lawyer Tan Sri Mohammad Syafei to defend Wilfrida Soik.
 Wilfrida is a worker from East Nusa Tenggara who was sent illegally.
 Wilfrida was sentenced to death for killing her employer, Yeap Seok Pen, on 7 December 2010.

-Political career

 Early political career

 Using his connections to President Suharto, Prabowo and his brother worked to silence journalistic and political critics in the 1990s.
 Hashim unsuccessfully pressured Goenawan Mohamad to sell his outspoken and banned Tempo magazine to him.
 As a lieutenant colonel, Prabowo invited Abdurrahman Wahid to his battalion headquarters in 1992 and warned him to stick to religion and to stay out of politics, or face unspecified actions if he continued to oppose the president.
 He later warned the intellectual Nurcholish Madjid (Cak Nur) to resign from the KIPP, the election monitoring unit set up by Goenawan Mohamad, which armed forces commander Feisal Tanjung had denounced as "obviously unconstitutional."